q-viper/q-viper.github.io/_posts/2022-10-16-basics-of-backtesting-in-python.md

-Our data will be daily floorsheet data and we will make strategy on it.
+Our data will be daily floorsheet data and we will make stock backtesting strategy on it.
 Alternatively we could get data for testing from backtesting.py too but it only allows GOOG.

 ```python